About town camps

 - Pine Creek Aboriginal Advancement Association Inc. - Pine Creek

 - Mabunji Aboriginal Resource Association incorporated - Borroloola

 - Julalikari Council Aboriginal Corporation - Tennant Creek

 - Tangentyere Council and Central Australian Affordable Housing – Alice Springs

-The role of the Town Camp Futures External Advisory Group is to:
+The role of the external advisory group is to:

-- provide ideas on what supports and processes need to be considered for town camps/ community living areas for the future
+- provide ideas on what supports and processes need to be considered for town camps and community living areas for the future

-- provide their views on what role they see their organisation playing in the town camps/ community living areas space in the future
+- provide their views on what role they see their organisation playing in the town camps and community living areas space in the future

 - test policy ideas, workshop a range of different scenarios and provide feedback directly to the Town Camps Futures Unit.

-We have also established a Cross Agency Working Group to guide and inform the development of the five-year plan for town camps and the reform implementation approach.
+We have also established an inter-agency working group to guide and inform the development of the 5-year plan for town camps and the reform implementation approach.
 Key agencies represented are: